sulfo/xml-sitemap-feed/readme.txt

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
 It is Multi-Site and Multi-Lingual compatible and there are no options to be set nor file or dir access rights to be tampered with.

-You or your site owners on your Multi-site network will not be bothered with complicated settings like other XML Sitemap plugins.
-XML sitemap values like ChangeFreq and URL Priority is auto-calculated based on post age and comment activity.
+Site owners will not be bothered with complicated settings unlike with other XML Sitemap plugins.
+XML Sitemap values like ChangeFreq and URL Priority are auto-calculated based on post update age and comment activity.

 The feeds become instantly available: One XML Sitemap on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
 And one Google News Sitemap on yourblogurl.tld/sitemap-news.xml (or yourblogurl.tld/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemaps.